-Currently our lead program, ELX-02, is focused on development for cystic fibrosis and nephropathic cystinosis patients with diagnosed nonsense mutations.
-With ELX-02, we have completed a Phase 1 single ascending dose (SAD) trial at sites in Israel (ClinicalTrials.gov Identifier: NCT02807961) and Belgium (ClinicalTrials.gov Identifier: NCT03292302), a multiple ascending dose (MAD) trial in Belgium and the U.S. (ClinicalTrials.gov Identifier: NCT03309605), and a renal impairment study in the U.S. (ClinicalTrials.gov Identifier: NCT03776539) with subjects having mild, moderate and severe renal impairment.
-The results of the SAD study were published in the Journal of Clinical Pharmacology in Drug Development in January 2019.
+Currently, the clinical programs for our lead investigational drug candidate, ELX-02, are focused on development for cystic fibrosis patients with diagnosed nonsense mutations.
+We have completed a Phase 1 single ascending dose (SAD) trial at sites in Israel and Belgium, a multiple ascending dose (MAD) trial in Belgium and the United States, and a renal impairment study in the U.S. with subjects having mild, moderate and severe renal impairment.
+The results of the SAD study were published in Clinical Pharmacology in Drug Development in January 2019.
+The results from the MAD trial were presented in 2019 at both the European Cystic Fibrosis Society clinical meeting and the North American Cystic Fibrosis Conference (NACFC).
+Additionally, the results from the renal impairment study were presented at the 2019 American Society of Nephrology (ASN) Kidney Week in November 2019.